 Introduction

-In accordance with GRRL mission and values, library staff strive to provide accurate, efficient, cordial and impartial service to all library users at all times in all locations.
-Service is provided without regard to origin, age, background or views.
-All information requests are valid and will be regarded with equal attention and professionalism.
+Library staff provide service that is accurate, efficient, friendly, and impartial to all library users at all times in all locations.
+Service is provided without regard to origin, age, background, or views.
+All information requests are valid and treated with equal attention and professionalism.
+Library staff follow Minnesota statutes and GRRL policy concerning patron privacy and confidentiality.

-Generally, the public is served on a first come, first served basis.
+Generally, the public is served on a first-come, first-served basis.
 People calling the library are helped in sequence.
 During busy times, library staff may ask library users with time-consuming requests to wait while other patrons are being assisted.
-At any time, staff may direct patrons to other resources or to the St. Cloud Public Library patron services staff for further assistance.
+At any time, staff may direct patrons to other resources or departments for further assistance.

 Approved Date: 03/20/12